Tree - Snow Damage Newsletter

 Answer: In general, no problem.
 Oak wilt diseased red oaks are the exception.

 Click this link for details: Oak Wilt

 - Pruning in the future?

-Answer: Annual thinning of trees may actually cause more than less damage.
+Answer: Annual thinning of trees may actually cause damage.
 Minimal, careful pruning that maintains the natural character of the tree is almost always the best.

 These big hanging limbs can be dangerous for the homeowner to try to fix.
 If you cut these hanging limbs off, they might fly right in you face.
 Hire an arborist.